cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 There are two valid resolutions, depending on the intended role of `Asset` in the profile:

-1. **If `Asset` is intended as an external reference** — remove the fields from its profile definition via the **"Add/Remove"** tab.
+1. **If `Asset` is intended as an external reference**: remove the fields from its profile definition via the **"Add/Remove"** tab.
 Navigate to `Asset` in the member list, select all three fields (`critical`, `initialCondition`, `initialLossOfLife`) in the selected column and remove them. `Asset` will then be a clean abstract class with no fields, appropriate for use as an external reference pointer.
-2. **If `Asset` is intended to carry data** — declare it concrete via the **Restriction** tab by checking **"Make this class concrete"**.
+2. **If `Asset` is intended to carry data**: declare it concrete via the **Restriction** tab by checking **"Make this class concrete"**.

-In the example shown here, the fix applied is option 1 — removing the three fields from `Asset`'s profile definition, leaving it as a clean abstract class suited to its role as an external reference.
+In the example shown here, the fix applied is option 1, removing the three fields from `Asset`'s profile definition, leaving it as a clean abstract class suited to its role as an external reference.